 Battery Resourcers and Building Envelope Materials also took advantage of MassCEC’s Clean Energy Internship Program to hire interns from local colleges and universities.
 The program provides work experience in the clean energy sector for Massachusetts students and, according to Gratz and Lamm, the students contributed meaningful work throughout their internships.
 Lamm told MassCEC “Patrick (BEM’s intern) has developed a way to use a tablet computer to store all the data and do double duty as also being a display on the [foam injection] unit which gives visual indication like green if everything is good, yellow if it’s not, and red if it’s bad.
 It’s a very simple to see visual display and you’re also downloading the data to give back to the building owner at the end of the job.
 The internship program has been awesome.”

-Overall, the suite of technology development programs at MassCEC aims to provide funding along the entire cleantech innovation process: to bridge technology innovation from ideation to commercialization.
+Overall, the suite of technology to market programs at MassCEC aims to provide funding along the entire cleantech innovation process: to bridge technology innovation from ideation to commercialization.

 For more information on the programs mentioned in this blog post, please reach out to the following program teams: